 Naturally, in order to market, you need to know your audience.
 You might be wanting to address your entire customer base or, perhaps, you are designing a chatbot conversation for a customer group exhibiting certain kind of behavior.
 Depending on your needs you might need to create more than one chatbot to engage all types of people equally.

-Defining the chatbot’s audience will help you to set the overall tone and structure of the conversation you want to unfold.
+Defining the chatbot’s audience will allow you to avoid the most common chatbot mistakes.
+It will help you to set the overall tone and structure of the conversation you want to unfold.
 Especially so, if your reasons for using a chatbot is lead generation.

 This is no groundbreaking news, yet it’s a step that will save you a lot of time in the long run.
 Before you start dragging, dropping and connecting, determine the goal of the conversation.

 While there is an endless array of conversational chatbots you can create, they generally fall under one of the two models below: